ryanmcgrath/alchemy/README.md

 [Homepage](https://alchemy.rs) • [API Documentation](https://docs.rs/alchemy/)

-Alchemy is a Rust GUI Framework, backed by native widgets on each platform it supports, with an API that's a blend of those found in AppKit, UIKit, and React Native.
+Alchemy is an _experimental_ Rust GUI Framework, backed by native widgets on each platform it supports, with an API that's a blend of those found in AppKit, UIKit, and React Native.
 It aims to provide an API that feels at home in Rust, while striving to provide a visual appearance that's easy to scan and parse.
 It does not, and will never, require nightly.
 It's still early stages, but feedback and contributions are welcome.

 ## Supported Platforms
 Alchemy will, ideally, support the platforms listed below.
 At the moment, the `Cocoa` backend is the most complete, as I develop on a Mac and know the framework more than I'd care to admit.
 This list will be updated as more frameworks are added.